What is it?

 - The higher your resting blood pressure, the higher your risk of heart disease, stroke, and progressive kidney damage.

-There is often no obvious cause for hypertension but some groups, for example, people from black, Asian and minority ethnic (BAME) communities, are more prone to developing high blood pressure.
+There is often no obvious cause for hypertension but some groups, for example people from minority ethnic groups are more prone to developing high blood pressure.

 Blood pressure and kidney disease